-When a food’s packing says “use within X days of opening,” Kathy Glass, associate director of the Food Research Institute at the University of Wisconsin, said that’s usually a signal that the manufacturer is confident it was processed and sealed in highly controlled conditions, but that the product can support microbial growth and will likely decline much faster with exposure to the outside world.
+When a food’s packing says “use within X days of opening,” Kathy Glass, associate director of the Food Research Institute at the University of Wisconsin, said that’s usually a signal that the manufacturer is confident it was processed and sealed in highly controlled, microbe-killing and restricting conditions.
+But those conditions will only hold until you open the jar or bag.
+Such products bear “use within” guidance, Glass said, because, once they’re exposed to the outside world, they can support microorganism growth and will likely decline much faster.

 Glass explained: “As long as the consumer is careful about keeping non-ready-to-eat raw food and perishable ready-to-eat foods separate (different cutting boards, utensils, etc.), hands and surfaces are thoroughly washed, they are far less likely to recontaminate the opened package.”